Should You Wear a Lifting Belt for Deadlifts? What the Experts Say

 3. Belt Tightness

 The concern about ending up with a loose belt is understandable.
-However, some individuals tend to overcompensate by sucking in their stomachs when determining the size.
+However, some individuals tend to overcompensate by sucking in their stomachs when determining their lifting belt size.
 It's important to strike a balance by securing the belt snugly enough to support your abs and lower back while still allowing for deep breathing.
 The optimal tightness can vary depending on the exercise and its specific variation.

 Our Recommended Deadlifting Belt